Diabetes Life Insurance Cover

 Alex was diagnosed with Type 1 diabetes during childhood, while Sophie doesn’t have diabetes.
 After experiencing a health scare with Alex’s diabetes management, they became concerned about the financial security of their children’s future.

-Alex started looking into the costs of life insurance.
-He was initially concerned, thinking the price might be exorbitantly high because of his pre-existing condition.
+Alex started researching the costs of life insurance.
+He was initially concerned that the price might be exorbitantly high because of his pre-existing condition.

 However, after shopping around and consulting with Insurance Hero, he found that obtaining life insurance with diabetes was possible and more affordable than he had assumed.